E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dw_dimer_testsystem/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-This has been incorporated into OpenMMTools.
+This has been incorporated into OpenMMTools 0.17.
 Up-to-date installation information can be found in the OpenMMTools documentation; as of this writing it simply requires installing conda, and then using the command ``conda install -c conda-forge -c omnia openmmtools``.
 Note that this